 WELCOMING THE KIDS ON HALLOWEEN

 If you are planning on welcoming Trick-or-Treaters to your home, follow these safety steps:

-FIRST AID APP Download the free Red Cross First Aid App.
-Users receive instant access to expert advice for everyday emergencies whenever and wherever they need it.
+Download the free Red Cross First Aid App for instant access to expert advice in case your ghost, goblin or super hero has a mishap.
 Use the Emergency App for weather alerts and to let others know you are safe if severe weather occurs.
 Find these and all of the Red Cross apps in smartphone app stores by searching for the American Red Cross or going to redcross.org/apps.